Learning Spanish | Casa de Cultura | Exchange programs | Speaking Spanish | Working it into daily life

 Working it into daily life and leisure

 Many people living in Andalucia and especially the Costa del Sol, say that they have little opportunity to practice their Spanish!
 This is due to the presence of so English speaking residents and visitors, as well as bars, restaurants and shops where no Spanish is needed to get through the day.
+Try to turn every day appointments in your daily life into an opportunity to practice the language

 To begin with, television will be easier to follow than radio, since the visual aspect helps you to understand more of what's going on.
 Initially, you will feel that the Spanish speak very fast, but I have it on good authority that when a Spaniard is learning English, he has the same problem keeping up with us!
 The trick is to attune your ear to begin with, simply getting used to the rhythm of the language, without trying to understand each word.

-Take out a DVD of a film you know well and watch the Spanish version.
+Try to watch a film you know well and watch the Spanish version.
 Having a good idea of the story, means you will guess some of the vocabulary.
 This is a more relaxed way to learn words, on a subject you are already interested in.

 It is also a good idea to join a club where you will mix with Spanish, rather than English speaking people.
 Whether its chess, yoga, tennis or aerobics, the fact that you will hear the rules and instructions repeated numerous times, means that you will inadvertently learn some Spanish while you are doing something you enjoy.